tylerpearson/CoverPop/README.md

 ### HTML

-`.CoverPop-cover` is used on the full window cover.
+`#CoverPop-cover` is used on the full window cover.

 By default, a click on any element with `.CoverPop-close` will close the popup.
-The plugin adds jQuery's `preventDefault()` to elements with this class.
+The plugin uses `preventDefault` with elements with this class.

 If you wish to continue with the default action, but also hide the popup, add `.CoverPop-close-go`.
 This is particularly useful for form submissions that are sent to another page.